 4.2 The Seller may vary the price of any Goods at any time.

 4.3 An extra charge may be made by the Seller to cover additional delivery costs for some direct delivery items, and for compliance with any special delivery requirements of the Customer.

 4.4 The prices are inclusive of packaging costs but the Seller may charge for returnable pallets or containers that are either returned damaged or not returned by the Customer.

-4.5 All prices are quoted exclusive of Value Added Tax (‘VAT’), which will be charged at the rate in force at the time of despatch of the Goods.
-The prices may also exclude special / non-standard delivery or transport costs, insurance in transit and other taxes, for which the Customer will be charged as applicable.
+4.5 All prices are quoted exclusive of Value Added Tax (‘VAT’) or any other applicable tax, cost or levy as may from time to time apply or be brought into force by law, which will be charged at the rate in force at the time of despatch of the Goods.
+The prices may also exclude special / non-standard delivery or transport costs, insurance in transit and other taxes, for which the Customer shall be liable and for which the Customer shall be charged as applicable.

 4.6 The Seller reserves the right to add a small order handling charge for orders of less than £50 excluding VAT.